 Compared to the previous year, the number of key risks remains the same, i.e. a total of nine risk types, while the other 20 types of risks which were at moderate and low levels were monitored and treated properly.

 As shown in the following table, there are 9 types of risks that are critical and high level.
 These risks are our major focus, while the other 20 types of risk are of a moderate and low level.

 Risks in our focus:

-Project failures include project completion delays, costs overrun and completion quality below specification.
+Project failures include among others delays of project completion, project costs overrun and project completion with quality below specifications.

 3. Joint Venture Investment

-The risk from investing in joint venture companies is associated with the success in generating returns from the investments.
+Investment risk is the risk associated with the success in generating return from the company’s investments.

 4. Regulatory changes

 Changes in laws and regulations can affect the company’s ability to complete important transactions, enforce contracts or implement specific strategies and activities.